Columbus Monument, Barcelona: Construction

 The idea of a monument to Columbus came in 1856 from Antoni Fages i Ferrer, who proposed that it be constructed entirely by Catalans, but he got nowhere with his plan for sixteen years.
 Finally in 1872 he gained the support of the mayor of the city, Francesc Rius i Taulet, and in 1881 the city passed a resolution to build the monument.
 A contest was held exclusively for Spanish artists to submit their designs with the winner being Gaietà Buigas i Monravà, a Catalan.
 Most of the money was privately raised; only twelve percent of it was financed by public funds.
 All of the funding came from Spanish sources and the entire construction (labour and materials) was done by Catalans.
 Construction began in 1882 and was completed in 1888 in time for the Exposición Universal de Barcelona.

 Removal controversy

 In 2020, there were calls to take down the statue.
 250 people took to the streets on June 14, 2020, to protest in favor of removing the statue, with no damage or vandalism taking place.
 These calls were rejected by the city's mayor, Ada Colau.
-The pro-Catalunyan independence party Candidatura d'Unitat Popular (CUP) has been unsuccessful in attempts to get the statue removed in 2016, 2018, and 2020.
+The pro-Catalan independence party Candidatura d'Unitat Popular (CUP) has been unsuccessful in attempts to get the statue removed in 2016, 2018, and 2020.